 That led to me seeking selection as a prospective parliamentary candidate for the Conservatives.
 I was delighted to be chosen to represent the party in Rugby and Kenilworth in 2003, and even more delighted to win the seat back from Labour in 2005.

 In Opposition I was a member of the Justice Committee – where my experience as a barrister proved extremely useful, and I formed the all-party parliamentary group on Dementia.
 This is an issue I believe deserves greater prominence as it will be one of the greatest challenges of the next few decades.
-My determination to raise its profile on the political agenda led me to set up the all-party parliamentary group on Dementia which I chaired until 2010 when my appointment to the Government, as a Whip, meant that I could no longer continue in this role.
+I chaired the group until 2010 when my appointment to the Government, as a Whip, meant that I could no longer continue in this role.

 In 2012 I was appointed to the position of Parliamentary Under-Secretary of State at the Ministry of Justice with responsibility for the prison service, probation, rehabilitation and sentencing.